 ACCEPTANCE BY THE CHURCH

 - Third, the Church wanted to know if the writing was consistent with the received tradition of the Church and deemed to be apostolic.
-Many works would pop up within a 150 years of Jesus which carried an apostolic name: The Gospel of Peter, the Gospel of Mary, The Gospel of Thomas, The Gospel of Judas.
+Many works would pop up within 150 years of Jesus which carried an apostolic name: The Gospel of Peter, the Gospel of Mary, The Gospel of Thomas, The Gospel of Judas.
 But was the content Apostolic?
 Inside some texts, the content was very inconsistent with the oldest traditions.
-It turns out these Gnostic works were all early to late 2nd century forgeries.
+It turns out these Gnostic works were all mid to late 2nd century forgeries.
 The Church wanted to know if the purported writings were “backwards compatible.”
 Did they match or contradict established Church traditions or even Old Testament ideas?
 On both those counts, the Gnostic gospels were rejected.

-So their first criteria is the most important.
+So, their first criteria is the most important.
 It was God-breathed because it carried the stamp of Jesus.
 And Jesus had himself breathed Spirit-authority onto his immediate disciples (John 20:22).
 Books they and their associates wrote were therefore, “inspired” and did not become canon because they were recognized.
 Rather, they were recognized as canon because they were inspired by God.

 COULD LOST BOOKS BE INSPIRED?

 Now, if the list is not inspired, but Apostolic authority is, it opens up the possibility that other books could exist that “measure up”.
-That is, IF we could prove conclusively they were, written by Apostles.
+That is, if we could prove conclusively that they were, written by Apostles.
 But at this late date, there is no way we could meet the Early Church’s 2nd criteria of “Broad Church Acceptance”.
 Still, it’s an intriguing question because we are quite aware of other Apostolic writings not in the Bible.

 Paul refers to two letters we don’t have and so they were never canonized: A letter prior to 1 Corinthians (5:9), and a “sorrowful” letter prior to 2nd Corinthians (7:8).
 At least 4 letters seem to have been written to them (and maybe others afterwards).
 What if we found Paul’s 1st letter to Corinth?
 Would we insert it into the Bible?